Pluggable Scaling via Provable Queries.

 Multi-cluster configuration comprises a main cluster and one or more sub-clusters.
 The transaction load is split between both main and sub-clusters.
 Each subcluster has its own mempool.
 For any replication packets (or, in ape language “blocks”) created on the subcluster, a state proof is created and posted to the main cluster where it is verified on EVM.

-The following is a subset of variables/boundaries are assumed for the simulation.
+The following is a subset of variables/boundaries assumed for the simulation.
 For the full list please see the code

 Base hourly flowRate l0 := Daily Transactions/24 = ~55,000